-Item Description Replica namespace FQDN When Replic namespace o a system nai f the replica H me is specified, the name of the ICP system is displayed.
-File system settings Enable the WORM function Yes Select this to set the WORM function for the file system. no longer cha er creating a file system, you can ange the setting for whether the onality is enabled or disabled. with an HCP system, the WORM is are displayed only if Content et to Off .
+Item Description Replica namespace FQDN When Replic namespace o a system nai f the replica H ne is specified, the name of the CP system is displayed.
+File system settings Enable the WORM function Yes Select this to set the WORM function for the file system.
+Note that after creating a file system, you can no longer change the setting for whether the WORM functionality is enabled or disabled. with an HCP system, the WORM s are displayed only if Content et to Off .
 Auto commit ween displaying or hiding the for autocommit.
 Enable Yes Select this to enable autocommit for the file system.
 Note that if you enable autocommit, you can no longer disable it.
 Commit mode Select the mode of autocommit according.
 Manual Select this to enable autocommit in manual mode.
 In manual mode, files that are specified as read-only files by clients are subject to the autocommit functionality.
 Auto Select this to enable autocommit in auto mode.
 In auto mode, all ordinary files, except for the system files and files in the system directories, are subject to the autocommit functionality.
 Time until committed Specify the time until autocommit is performed.
 Specify a value from 1 minute to 36,500 days in the day(s), hour(s), and minute(s) spin boxes.
 After you have specified the setting, you cannot change it.
 Default retention period Specify the default retention period.
 Specify a value from 1

-Item Description minute to 36,500 days in the day(s), hour(s), and minute(s) spin boxes.
+Item Descripti ion minute to 36,500 days in the day(s), hour(s), and minute(s) spin boxes.
 Select Infinite to set an unlimited default retention period.
 Enable rename of empty directories Yes Select this to allow renaming of empty directories in a WORM file system.
-Optimize for Large Yes Select this to function. use the Large File Transfer file transfer This item is o displayed if Content sharing is lisplayed if the version of linked is 8.0 or later. the Active Fil disabled, the also enabled, ected for a file system for which e Migration function has been Active File Migration function is which might negatively affect during file system accesses.
-Lower limit of the file size to which the applied.
-A va ower threshold for the size of files Large File Transfer function is lue in the range from 50 MB to 5 ecified.
-MB, GB, or TB can be he unit. is selected fo n be specified in cases where Off or Content sharing and Yes is Optimize for Large file displayed if the version of linked is 8.0 or later.
-Use file version restore Custom schedule Yes version direct system availa make the past version files (past tories) migrated to the HCP able to clients.
-In addition, select rision directories are to be kept in directory. restore only i ify items related to file version if Content sharing is set to a er than On (Read-Only) . schedule for For details at version resto you want to use a custom keeping past-version directories. bout custom scheduling of the file re functionality, see the and Configuration Guide.
+Optimize for Large Yes Select this to function. use the Large File Transfer file transfer This item is c displayed if Content sharing is displayed if the version of linked is 8.0 or later. the Active Fil disabled, the also enabled, ected for a file system for which e Migration function has been Active File Migration function is , which might negatively affect during file system accesses.
+Lower limit of the file size Specify the lower threshold for the size of to which the Large File Transfer function is applied.
+A value in the range from 50 MB t TB can be specified.
+MB, GB, or TB can be selected as the unit. is selected fo n be specified in cases where Off or Content sharing and Yes is Optimize for Large file displayed if the version of linked is 8.0 or later. version restore Yes version direct system availa make the past version files (past tories) migrated to the HCP able to clients.
+In addition, select rsion directories are to be kept in directory. restore only ify items related to file version if Content sharing is set to a er than On (Read-Only) .
+Custom schedule schedule for For details at version resto you want to use a custom keeping past-version directories. oout custom scheduling of the file are functionality, see the and Configuration Guide.
 Schedule settings Configure a custom schedule.
 Keep 15-MINUTE versions for: The oldest past version directory with 15-minute